Extremal subsets in geodesically complete spaces with curvature bounded above: Examples

-We first consider the special case of doubled spaces.
+First we consider the special case of doubled spaces.
 Let $X$ be a GCBA space and $C$ a proper, closed, locally convex subset.
 Let $X_1$ and $X_2$ be two copies of $X$.
 We denote by $D_C(X)$ the gluing of $X_1$ and $X_2$ along $C$ and call it the \textit{double} of $X$ along $C$.
 We regard $X_1$, $X_2$, and $C$ as subsets of $D_C(X)$.
-We also denote by $\partial C$ the topological boundary of $C$ in $X$ (or equivalently in $D_C(X)$).
+We denote by $\bar C_i^c$ ($i=1,2$) the closure of the complement of $C$ in $X_i$.
+We also denote by $\partial C$ the topological boundary of $C$ in $X$, or equivalently in $D_C(X)$.

-A ball $U$ of radius $r$ around a point of $C$ in $X$ is called a \textit{normal ball} if the concentric closed ball of radius $10r$ is compact and its intersection with $C$ is convex.
-We denote by $\tilde U$ the double of $U$ in $D_C(X)$ and call it a normal ball as well.
+A metric ball $U$ in $X$ of radius $r$ around a point of $C$ is called a \textit{normal ball} if the concentric closed ball of radius $10r$ is compact and its intersection with $C$ is convex.
+We denote by $\tilde U$ the double of $U$ in $D_C(X)$ and call it a \textit{normal ball} in the double.
 Then the distance between $q_1,q_2\in\tilde U$ is given by